Sorghum Production and Resources

 Grain sorghum is an important but minor rotational crop in Tennessee.
 Sorghum is more drought tolerant than either corn or soybeans, and provides another non-host crop for managing soybean cyst nematode and cotton reniform nematode populations.
 Grain sorghum can be used in a double-crop system following wheat or as a late-planted grain crop.
 Acreage has fluctuated widely in previous years, but has stabilized to between 10,000 to 30,000 acres on average.
 Average yields typically vary between 80-120 bushels per acre.

 Grain sorghum is grown in less than a dozen Tennessee counties.
 Most sorghum is grown in a no-till or conservation tillage system.
 Although sorghum is relatively drought tolerant, yields still depend on available moisture.
-Ongoing research includes evaluating herbicide tolerant cultivars as well as insect management regimes for improved yields.
+Ongoing research includes insect and disease management regimes for improved yields.